gurkirt/road-dataset/README.md

 ```

+## Evaluation

 After this you are ready to train or test [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet).
+Which contain dataloader function and evaluation scripts.